-Irrespective of whether you choose a website builder, hire a developer in-house or decide to hire a custom software development company to meet your development needs, the first thing you need to finalize is the programming language.
-Here is a detailed comparison of all three programming languages based upon a number of different characteristics to help you choose the right technology that best meets your needs.
+Here is a detailed comparison of both these programming languages based upon a number of different characteristics to help you choose the right technology that best meets your needs.
+Let’s get started!

 2. Market adoption

 Majority of websites have chosen to hire PHP developers to build their web applications.
 In terms of total market share, PHP clearly dominates Python when it comes to server-side programming.